• Skip to primary navigation

 The homemade crust whips up in just minutes - and making your own crust tastes SO much better than off-the-shelf crusts.

-This chocolate cream pie recipe is adapted from one of my pudding recipes - the addition of eggs is all it took to convert it to the perfect chocolate pie filling.
+This no bake chocolate cream pie recipe is adapted from one of my pudding recipes - the addition of eggs is all it took to convert it to the perfect chocolate pie filling.

-While my homemade chocolate pie is great any time of the year - and no bake desserts are particularly nice in summer - I actually developed this no bake chocolate pie recipe specifically for Easter!
+Anyway, while my homemade chocolate pie is great any time of the year - and no bake desserts are particularly nice in the hot summer months - I actually developed this no bake chocolate pie recipe specifically for Easter!

 Anyway, let’s get to it...